SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-contextual-logging.md

 **Note:** The Pino library [translates log levels to integer values](https://github.com/pinojs/pino/blob/master/docs/api.md#loggerlevel-string-gettersetter).
 For more information, see the [Pino landing page](https://www.npmjs.com/package/pino) on npm.

 **Note:** The `DefaultExpressServerLogger` does not include any sensitive data in the logs.
-However, when using a custom logger, you must exercise caution and be mindful of the data being provided.
+However, when using a custom logger, you must exercise caution and be careful about the data being provided.
 It is your responsibility to ensure that no sensitive information is being used or exposed.

 ## Using the LoggerService

-The `LoggerService` is the recommended way to handle logging in Spartacus.
-It is an injectable service that provides a consistent interface for logging across the application.
-As a result, you should no longer use the global `console` object.
+You must use the `LoggerService` instead of the native `console` object to benefit from the enhanced logging capabilities provided in Spartacus.

 The `DefaultExpressLoggerService` is used to handle any logs in Spartacus when using server-side rendering.
 It is injected and accessed through the `LoggerService`.